goafabric/example-konstruction-kit/doc/security/bsi-c5.md

   - brute force login
 - strong: 10 characters, 2 type of characters
 - verystrong: 10 characters, 3 type of characters, mfa (User1user1)
+- It is eight characters long, uses three types of character and is also protected by multi-factor authentication